-The Trust will take down a written summary of the concern raised and provide the member of the staff with a copy as soon as practicable after the meeting.
-The Trust will also aim to give you an indication of how we propose to deal with the matter.
-Confidentiality The Trust hope that Staff will feel able to voice whistle blowing concerns openly under this policy.
-However, if a member of staff wants to raise his or her concern confidentially, the Trust will endeavour to keep his or her identity secret in so far as it is possible to do so when following this policy and procedure.
+The Trust hope that Staff will feel able to voice whistle blowing concerns openly under this policy.
+However, if a member of staff wants to raise his or her concern confidentially, the Trust will endeavour to keep their identity secret in so far as it is possible to do so when following this policy and procedure.
 If it is necessary for anyone investigating that member of staff's concern to know your identity, the Trust will discuss this with the member of staff first.
+If disciplinary or other proceedings follow the investigation, it may not be possible to take action as a result of a disclosure without your help, so you may be asked to come forward as a witness.
+If you agree to this, you will be offered support.